Philippines President Duterte admits killing suspects

 Story highlights

-- Duterte told business leaders he used to drive around looking for 'trouble'
+- Duterte told business leaders he used to drive around looking for "trouble"

 - The controversial leader has been previously accused of killing people